raoghuge/mbta-node-seed/readme.md

 ----------------------
 - Clone the repository
 - Run `npm install` from the project folder.
-- Run `node server.js`
+- Run `nodemon server.js`
-- APIs are available at localhost:8080
+- APIs are available at localhost:3000